d4hines/marigold-tezos/docs/alpha/michelson.rst

 Smart contracts can also emit "internal operations".
 Smart contracts called by internal transactions can in turn also emit internal operation.
-There is a structure, stack of queue of operation (op for short), to maintains the execution flow of operation.
+There is a structure, stack of queue of operation , to maintains the execution flow of operation (op for short).
-If an emitted operation is DFS, then this operation will be enqueued into a new queue which will be pushed into stack.
-If an emitted operation is BFS, then this operation will be enqueued into a queue which is the top element of stack.
+All emitted ops will be enqueued into a queue which is the top element of stack.
+If executed op is in DFS, this op will be enqueued into a new queue and the new queue will be pushed into stack.

 Here is an example of the evaluation flow of operation, , `!` indicates the op is running in DFS: